cookpad/global-style-guides/workflow/README.md

 ## Discussions and ideas around development

-- New ideas on how we can improve our development flow are always welcome
+New ideas on how we can improve our development flow are always welcome!

 - Avoid making proposals for new coding styles inside story-based PRs
 - When proposing a change or new concept, submit an issue or isolated PR on GitHub
 - Clearly show the before/after and any pain points that inspired the proposal
+- Allow the issue or PR to sit long enough for everyone to have a look
 - The [kaizen board](https://trello.com/b/dpyiKTut/kaizen) is a good place to go for "known pain points"